Cambell32/Aggregator_data_scenario/README.md

 Repository contains all the files related to the Aggregator Data Scenario and includes:

+The original ABS excel and data scenario files

 The Python files that were used to generate the data, and later, extract the data via a SQL connection before transforming data into a CSV for Power BI.

 The CSV files that were generated, inserted and retrieved from a MYSQL xampp installation database.